Advice for Translation Clients

 Do try and supply a fully editable file for translation.
 This will save the translator time and therefore save you money.
 Also, with CAT tools such as Trados being so common as to be ubiquitous, translation agencies will be able to give you discounts for repetitions and technical terms that can be added to the translation memory or glossary for future work.
 Using CAT (translation memory tools) also means that the translations will be 100% consistent.
 By all means have a PDF version that is the master version, against which we will be able to check the completed translation.

 3. Be prepared to answer technical questions.
-The translator is primarily a linguist and is valued for their ability to translate the text accurately and, above all, clearly without grammatical or linguistic errors.
+The patent translator is primarily a linguist and is valued for their ability to translate the text accurately and, above all, clearly without grammatical or linguistic errors.

 We're Here To Help!